signalfx/apmworkshop/apm/k8s/otel-collector/README.md

 Once the Collector is receiving and re-transmitting telemetry, it can process, export, convert etc.

-Official Splunk docs are [here](https://docs.signalfx.com/en/latest/apm/apm-getting-started/apm-opentelemetry-collector.html)
+Official Splunk docs are [here](https://docs.signalfx.com/en/latest/apm/apm-getting-started/apm-opentelemetry-collector.html).
-And original k8s template is [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/master/exporter/sapmexporter/examples/signalfx-k8s.yaml)
+Original k8s template on which this lab is based is [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/master/exporter/sapmexporter/examples/signalfx-k8s.yaml).

 ### Install OpenTelemetry Collector Deployment for Kubernetes